Know Your Resources

 - RISE-Relationships in Science Education — Students enrolled full-time in a science, technology, engineering or math related degree program apply to join a cohort to receive additional student services, academic support, mentoring, and opportunities to participate in undergraduate research and service-learning projects.
 Call 425.640.1802.

 Worried you won't be able to finish your degree or certificate because of an unforeseen expense?
-Ask about emergency funds available throughout the year at the Vice President for Student Services Office, Financial Aid or Services for Students with Disabilities offices.
+Ask about emergency funds available throughout the year at Financial Aid, TRIO, or Services for Students with Disabilities offices.
 Look for Complete the Dream Scholarships from the Edmonds Community College Foundation.

 Know Your Resources: Student Services